 Utkata means "powerful" or "fierce", because it builds energy quickly.
 It is called Chair Pose due to the way the posture looks, as if you're sitting in a chair.

 To find your chair:

-*Take a deep breath in, reaching arms over head, and as you exhale: bend your knees and lower your bottom down.
+*Take a deep breath in, reaching arms over head, and as you exhale: bend your knees and lower your bottom back & down.

-*Move your weight into your heals, and slide your knees back a little, as you lower.
+*Move your weight into your heals, spread your toes wide and lower them, and slide your knees over your ankles.

 *Bring your chin just halfway toward your chest to lengthen the back of your neck.